 Next select your second shooter’s camera’s serial number, go through their images until you find a picture that was taken seconds apart from the one you selected previously.
 Actively select it by clicking on the picture, then press Command (Control for PC) + A to select all the images.
 When you have selected all the images go to “Metadata” — “Edit Capture Time”.
 Just like so:

 Remember the time I asked you to write down?
 Where it says “Corrected Time”, replace the time with the one you had previously written down.
 However, some photographers like to add a second to their second shooter’s time so that their own images would be the ones to show first in sequence.
 Make sure you have “Adjust to a specific date and time” selected and hit “Change All”.

 Now, when you click on “All Serial Numbers,” you should see all the images in order.
 If you don’t, make sure you have the images sorted by “Capture Time” and not “Added Order” in the tool bar (if you don’t see it, press T).

 And you’re all done!
+This is how you sync your photos in Lightroom.
 I hope this has been helpful to some of you who used to struggle with syncing your photos in Lightroom.
 If you have any questions at all, please let me know in the comment box below.